 Some types of vegetation, which are relatively salt tolerant, flourish.
 These include mangrove, tamarisk trees and salvadora persica, better known as the toothbrush tree, as traditionally its twigs were used for toothbrushes.

 Wildcats, foxes and gazelle can often be seen here due to the relative abundance of fresh water.

 Mangroves can tolerate relatively salty water because their roots filter the sea water and the salt crystals are excreted through their leaves and if you look at a Mangrove leaf under the sun you can often see the shiny salt water crystals on it.

-Mangrove performs a crucial role in the coast's eco system by providing protection for birdlife and is one of the few places in the desert environment suitable for nesting.
-Its' cover also enables baby fish to hide from predators and their roots protect the coast from erosion and were also traditionally used by the bedouin for house construction and its' foliage as an animal feed.
+Mangrove performs a crucial role in the coastal eco system by providing protection for birdlife and is one of the few places in the desert environment suitable for nesting.
+Its cover also enables baby fish to hide from predators and their roots protect the coast from erosion and were also traditionally used by the Bedouin for house construction and its foliage as an animal feed.

 Further up the wadi you can find acacia trees usually along the edges of the valley floor.
 These have evolved over thousands of years to survive the arid conditions of the desert with extraordinarily long roots enabling them to reach the ground water deep below the surface.

 This species of gazelle can be found in a few southerly areas of Egypt’s Eastern Desert region and the Wadi El Gemal area is probably the most likely place that you will be able to find them.
 They are adept at desert survival, being able to absorb moisture from the vegetation they eat.

 With its beautiful coral reefs, extensive sea grass beds, crystal clear waters, and amazing wildlife this island is one of the top destinations for visitors.